liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

 through a background thread.
 This is required because Android doesn't allow network requests on its main UI thread.
 At this point, you might be saying, "Oh no, threading in mobile apps?
 That sounds complicated!"
 Fear not!
 Screens's `InteractorAsyncTaskCallback` class abstracts away this complexity.
-You'll extend this class in your callback class.
+Your callback class should extend this class.
 The callback class must also process the call's results.
 Since the server returns the guestbooks as JSON, the callback class must transform them into `GuestbookModel` objects.
 The callback class then communicates the server call's results, either a `GuestbookModel`